-R. Leases
+R. Leases and Subscription-Based IT Arrangements

-The County leases various assets requiring recognition.
+The County has leases various lease assets and subscription-based IT arrangements (SBITAs) requiring recognition.
 A lease is a contract that conveys control of the right to use another entity's nonfinancial asset.
 Lease recognition does not apply to short-term leases, contracts that transfer ownership, leases of assets that are investments, or certain regulated leases.
+A SBITA is defined as a contract that conveys control of the right to use another party's (a SBITA vendor's) information technology (IT) software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.